nicolaslopezj/hosting-meteor-deploy-script/instructions.md

 Check how to [setup a MongoDB providers](http://help.orion.hosting/hosting-meteor/setup-a-mongodb-provider)

-**512MB servers may fail deploys with "Killed" message, please use 1GB servers at least.**
+**512MB servers may cause deployment errors, try to use 1GB servers at least.**